0xbenc/bash-zoo/README.md

 - By default shows only stable tools (`uuid`, `mfa`, `forgit`, `gpgobble`, and `zapp`/`zapper`).
 - Include experimental tools by adding `--exp` (e.g., `./install.sh --exp`).
 - Skip prompts with `./install.sh --all` (respects `--exp` filtering).
+- Interactive picker also includes an "All" option to select everything.

 ### Option B — Manual pick-and-run